When choosing products or services, please consider our advertisers.

 Klein Mexiko is a little terraced housing estate near the city centre of Bremen.
 The little houses were build in 1927 as a solid reception camp for homeless people.
 Today ordinary employees and workmen with their families live in the houses.
 You can read more about Klein Mexiko in the summary of this article.

 Since a lot of years I live as a writer.
-That means I earn some money by writing articles and working as a paper man.
+That means I earn some money by writing articles and doing bread-and-butter jobs.
 It's the 'life of an artist'.
 But my life isn't hard, because I don't fight my way through on my own.
 My wife Christine gives me a lot of support.
 She also writes the articles of the series CATS TALK.

 The first (printed) issue of 'Klein Mexiko' was about the life of a family of Turkish immigrants in Bremen.
 The issue had 24 pages.
 I interviewed an old Turkish businessman and his wife.
 There was also a photo reportage (sample) about their son who managed a greengrocer's shop.
 I made the complete issue.
 I was the editor, the typesetter, the publicity manager, the advertising manager and the publisher, but not the printer.
 That was in 1997.
 Up to now I have made four issues.
 One was about old people and their living conditions.
 The next one (76 pages) was about unemployed drug addicts (alcohol, heroin a.s.o.) and the last one was about the kindergarten of the neighbouring parish.
 The last issue was sponsored by my house bank.
 But nevertheless Klein Mexiko is a project, which is independent in every way (politcally, financially a.s.o.).